If your team thinks “sales” is a dirty word, it’s likely because you’re doing it wrong.

 One of the questions we ask is whether they identify themselves as a “sales” or “service” organization.
 Almost without exception, the answer is a regretful “service”.
 Of course, it’s not that they regret the service they provide, but they realize they need more sales energy.

 However, it is disappointing how often we hear a reluctance to embrace the sales culture in too open a manner.
-We hear way too often, “We have to be careful though, our people don’t really want anything to do with ‘selling’.”
+We hear way too often, “We have to be careful, though.
+Our people don’t really want anything to do with ‘selling’.”

 If your team has a negative view of selling, chances are you aren’t selling correctly and are hiring for the wrong traits.